Everything you need to know about freezing beef stew. Learn how to freeze a batch of beef stew without freezer burn and without losing flavor.

 Freeze your beef stew in just a few simple steps.

-I will then often refrigerate the stew and freeze it the next day.
 When freezing a pot of beef stew you want it to freeze as quickly as possible.
+Freezing quickly minimizes the number of ice crystals that form and degrade the texture of the stew.

-To make pouring stew into a heavy-duty freezer bag easier you may want to purchase these bag holders.
+Tip: To make pouring stew into a heavy-duty freezer bag easier you may want to purchase these bag holders.
 They are great at holding freezer bags open while you pour the stew in.

 It is important to remove as much air from the bags as possible to help prevent freezer burn.